alanbato/alanbato.github.io/_posts/2018-06-21-ortools-workshop.md

 # ...ad infinitum!
 # (Not really infinite, just a lot of them)
 {% endhighlight %}

+If you want to learn more about the internal solver works to solve this problem, take a look at [this post](http://norvig.com/sudoku.html) from
+Peter Norvig of a pure python implementation of a constraint-based solver of the Sudoku puzzle.
+Much thanks to Darren Nelson for sending me the link after attending the workshop :)

 And the solution to the third problem deserves a blog post on its own, so you'll have to wait for that one.